 10. Once cooked, serve the bone marrow immediately while it’s hot and spreadable.
 It pairs well with toasted bread or can be used as a luxurious topping for steaks, pasta, or soups.

-See also How long to cook frozen burrito in oven
+See also How to cook a sirloin strip roast

 Remember, while soaking bone marrow is not necessary, it can enhance the overall taste and texture.
 Experiment with different cooking methods and seasonings to find your favorite way to enjoy this delectable ingredient.